bkw777/REXCPM_UPS/README.md

   also the pins are fatter, which is ok in this case because the socket has round sockets not flat leaf type
 * parts on bottom in the space created by the tall shoulders of the standard pins
 * lower profile so that the board no longer pushes up on the compartment cover (the main REXCPM module needs this too but will not be so easy)
-* nicer look, board outline with pin-1 notch matching the socket
+* looks, board outline with pin-1 notch matching the socket

 <!-- better while on github, broken everywhere else -->
 <!-- ![](../../raw/main/PCB/out/REXCPM_UPS_f.jpg -->